-Sound is measured in watts, so knowing the wattage output that a home stereo delivers can determine which sound level is ideal for a particular area.
-Ranging from 25 watts on the low end of volume to 800 watts on the high end, you can choose sound power that will fill, but not overwhelm, a listening space.
+Sound is measured in watts, so knowing the wattage output that a home stereo delivers can help you determine whether or not its volume output would be sufficient for a particular area.
+Home stereos typically range from 25 watts on the low end to 800 watts on the high end.
+A general rule of thumb is to choose a model with enough wattage to fill—but not overwhelm—your listening space.

 Some stereo systems have subwoofers, which are speaker components that enhance low-frequency bass sounds.
-Adjustable treble and bass also manipulate sound quality to match individual preferences.
-The type and quantity of speakers also impacts sound quality and volume––for example, home theaters often feature additional speakers to create a surround sound effect.
+Adjustable treble and bass controls, which many system offer, make it possible to modulate and customize sound quality to match your preference.

-Home stereos have controls for volume and settings directly on the unit.
-While some manual features are simple turn knobs or digital buttons, most home stereos come with a remote control.
-Control functions are one of the major differences between home stereos and smart speakers, as smart speakers don’t usually come with accessories but are instead operated using a smartphone app.
+Home stereos typically feature an array of controls, for volume and often a variety of other settings.
+While some manual features are simple turn-knobs or digital buttons, many stereos come with a remote control.
+Control functions are one of the major differences between models.

-A home stereo’s position isn’t only about aesthetic appeal.
-Its placement can also affect the quality of the sound.
-Leave at least 2 to 3 feet between the speakers and any walls to avoid reflecting the sound off the wall or overamplifying the bass.
-Angling the speakers toward the listening area (called a toe-in) also helps enhance the sound.
+The placement of your stereo system can affect the quality of its sound output.
+Leave at least 2 to 3 feet between the speakers and any walls in order to avoid reflecting the sound off the wall or overamplifying the bass.
+Angling the speakers toward the listening area (called a toe-in) can also help enhance the sound.

-The elevation of your home stereo can also affect sound delivery.
-Common places for situating a home stereo are tabletops, bookshelves, and TV stands.
+The height at which you place your home stereo, or its speakers, can also affect sound delivery.
 Don’t hesitate to experiment with arranging the stereo and its components—every space is acoustically different.
-The best rule regarding your stereo’s placement is that the spot you choose produces the sounds you want.

 Our Top Picks